The Color Replacement Tool In Photoshop

 Finally, you won't use it very often (if ever), but the Background Swatch setting will replace whatever color is currently set as your Background color.
 This option may prove useful if neither of the other two sampling options is working for you.
 Click on the Background color swatch in the Tools palette and select a color from the Color Picker that matches, as close as possible, the color in the image you want to replace.
 Try adjusting the Tolerance value if the color you chose wasn't quite close enough.

 Another option that works exactly the same with the Color Replacement Tool as it does with the Background Eraser is Limits, which controls where Photoshop can look for colors to replace.
 The three choices are Contiguous, Discontiguous and Find Edges.
 Of the three, you'll really only ever use the first two:

 The default setting for the Limits option is Contiguous, which means that the Color Replacement Tool can only change the color of pixels in the area the target symbol in the center of the cursor is touching.
 It won't affect pixels that match the sampled color but are separated from the target symbol by an area of a different color unless you physically move the target symbol into the new area.
 The opposite of this is Discontiguous, which allows the Color Replacement Tool to replace the color of any pixels that match the sampled color and fall within the boundaries of the cursor, whether those pixels are in the same area as the target symbol or not.

 The final option for the Color Replacement Tool is Anti-alias, which is selected by default.
 Keep this option turned on to smooth out the edges around the areas the Color Replacement Tool is affecting:

 And there we have it!
 That's how to change the color of an object in a photo with the Color Replacement Tool in Photoshop!
-Check out our Photo Retouching section for more great Photoshop retouching and editing tutorials!
+Check out our Photo Retouching section for more Photoshop image editing tutorials!